Hermann Blumenau: Biography

 Blumenau founded schools and hospitals in his growing city, and by 1880 its population totaled approximately 15,000 people, most of whom were Germans.
 This population has managed to preserve its German heritage and, even today, German schools still prevail.

-In 1884, Blumenau returned to Braunschweig, Germany with his wife (whom he had married in 1867) and their three sons.
-He died on October 30, 1899 in Braunschweig.
+In 1884, Blumenau returned to Braunschweig, Germany, with his wife (whom he had married in 1867) and their three sons.
+He died on 30 October 1899, in Braunschweig.
+His body rests at Braunschweig Main Cemetery.